 Although Gingrey focused most of his anger on a single EHR vendor, all participants in the EHR space deserve some scolding for their lack of focus on interoperability.

 The problem of poor interoperability did not suddenly appear in the hot Washington summer of 2014.
 It has existed for several years; I called it out in an article published in this journal at the end of 2013:

 The lack of interoperability among HIT systems represents a substantial barrier to utilizing innovative information technology tools.
 If we spoke the same HIT language we could accomplish great things.
 (Chaiken 2013)

 The RAND report (Garber et al., 2014) referred to by Gingrey, also referenced the impact of interoperability on the effectiveness of EHRs:

 Rapid adoption of EHRs has been hindered by a variety of factors, including a fragmented marketplace, changing federal incentives, provider uncertainty about the regulatory landscape, and the striking lack of interoperability between systems.

 One feature that many current systems lack is interoperability.
 HITECH’s language clearly indicated that Congress wanted HIT systems to be interconnected and interoperable so that they can readily share data between providers.

-According to the Rand study on interoperability by Garber et al., the rules for meaningful use payments watered down the requirement for interoperability and connectivity: “The practical effect was to promote adoption of existing platforms, rather than encourage the development of interconnected systems.”
+According to Garber et al., the rules for meaningful use payments watered down the requirement for interoperability and connectivity: “The practical effect was to promote adoption of existing platforms, rather than encourage the development of interconnected systems.”